 Jacks Fork River – The bluff-lined top of the river is called The Prongs; it is one of the most wild and scenic river stretches in Missouri.
 This spring-fed river flows 46.4 miles; it is the major tributary of the Current River, ending at its confluence near Eminence.
 The Jacks Fork provides some of the most natural conditions in the region, with many caves and natural springs.
 The river from Alley Spring to Eminence usually has floatable water year-round because of the flow from the spring.
-Rivers Edge Resort, right on the river at Eminence, offers a variety of lodging.
+Rivers Edge Resort, right on the river in Eminence, offers a variety of lodging choices.

 The Meramec River – The Meramec River is one of the longest free-flowing waterways in Missouri, wandering some 229 miles.
 The upper section, from Short Bend to Cook Station, is beautiful wilderness, but floatable only in good water.
 The river down to Meramec State Park is great for family floats.
 Lodging, camping and float trips are available at the state park, and with local outfitters.
 Maramec Spring is the fifth-largest spring in Missouri.
 This is an outstanding fishing waterway.